pingpongdoctor/eccommerce-app/README.md

 - Pusher SDK - create bi-directional and realtime communication between servers and clients
 - REST API

-## Project achievement

-- Utilize Sanity Headless CMS to manage rich content and provide instant visual feedback using presentation tool
-- Incorporate Auth0 IAM provider to implement OAuth 2.0 and OpenID Connect, authenticating and authorizing users.
-- Employ Prisma ORM to execute CRUD operations on a PostgreSQL database (hosted on Supabase).
-- Deploy Ngrok (a reverse proxy that creates a secured tunnel between the local server and the internet) to facilitate local webhook testing.
-- Use Sendgrid API (an SMTP provider) to send automated emails.
-- Utilize Stripe SDK and Stripe API for online payments with credit and debit cards.
-- Leverage Upstash SDK to manage Redis database in a serverless environment.
-- Integrate Pusher SDK (a hosted WebSockets solution) to enable bidirectional communication between servers and clients
-- Employ Next.js to build SSR and SSG pages, improving SEO and page load time
-- Integrate UI components from libraries such as Headless UI, Tailwind UI, Flowbite UI and Material-Tailwind UI.

 ## Next steps

-- Incorporate Docker for a high level of isolation between applications and their dependencies.
+- Incorporate Docker for a high level of isolation between applications and their dependencies
-- Leverage Kubernetes (k8s) to facilitate service discovery, load balancing within the cluster, automated rollouts and rollbacks, self-healing of containers that fail, and configuration management.
+- Leverage Kubernetes (k8s) to facilitate service discovery, load balancing within the cluster, automated rollouts and rollbacks, self-healing of containers that fail, and configuration management
 - Deploy OpenAI api to build an AI chat supporter
 - Create documentation for developers and end-users to facilitate easier usage and contribution